prezi/spaghetti/spaghetti/README.md

 ### Tutorial

-Check out the [tutorial](/../../wiki/tutorial) for a ste-by-step introduction to each Spaghetti command.
+Check out the [tutorial](/../../wiki/tutorial) for a step-by-step introduction to each Spaghetti command.